• HOME

 Support local businesses

-When traveling, chances are you will buy food, snack or souvenirs.
-If you stay at backpackers you might prepare your own dinner, or you might want some fruit or snack for a long day sightseeing.
+When traveling, chances are you will buy food, snack, or souvenirs.
+If you stay at hostels you might prepare your own dinner, or you might want some fruit or snack for a long day sightseeing.

 A fruit and vegetable market in Iquitos in Peru